 2.2.
 Using rc.local

-For this to work, though, we need to ensure that the rc.local file itself is executable:
+In order for this to work, we need to ensure that the rc.local file itself is executable:

 $ chmod +x /etc/rc.d/rc.local